 Here’s an example of a SMART goal for a an Alaskan village facing customer dissatisfaction due to intermittent failure of their vacuum sewer system:

-SMART Goal: Reduce the number of days without sewer service by 75 percent within one year.
+SMART Goal: Reduce the number of days without sewer service by 75% within 1 year.

-- Measurable: The community was directly affected by the number of days they went without a functioning wastewater in the past year, so it will be a useful measure to share progress toward this goal.
+Measurable: The community is well aware of the number of days they went without a functioning sewer in the past year, so it will be easy to measure progress toward this goal.

-- Attainable: Due to the complexity and inevitable occasional malfunction of vacuum wastewaters, eliminating days without service completely may not be possible, but the community believes that they can reduce days without service by 75 percent.
-Their planned methods to attain this goal is by conducting education and outreach, encouraging homeowners to upgrade a specific valve in their toilets.
+Attainable: Due to the complexity and inevitable occasional malfunction of vacuum sewers, eliminating days without service completely may not be possible, but the community believes that they can reduce days without service by 75% by conducting an educational campaign and encouraging homeowners to upgrade a specific valve in their toilets.

-- Relevant: The goal is directly related to the function and responsibility of the water and wastewater utility to provide consistent and reliable service and uphold customer satisfaction.
+Relevant: The goal is directly related to the function and responsibility of the water and sanitation utility and customer satisfaction with their provided service.

-- Time-based: The utility plans to spend five months developing outreach materials and securing funding.
-They will then offer the valves at a subsidized price for a limited time.
-This subsidization is meant to encourage all homes to upgrade within a time frame of six months, the same time frame the educational outreach will be conducted.
-They hope to see their goal achieved by the end of one year.
+Time-based: The community plans to spend 5 months developing outreach materials and securing funding.
+They will then offer the valves at a subsidized price for a limited time in order to encourage all homes to upgrade within a time frame of 6 months while simultaneously implementing educational outreach.
+They hope to see the goal achieved by the end of one year.

-Your customers will appreciate knowing that their voices have been heard and that the utility is responding.
-Let them know that you take their feedback seriously by keeping them updated on the actions you are taking to address their dissatisfaction.
-Even if your customer base is overall satisfied with the services you provide, it is always worthwhile to inform customers of upgrades to the system or efforts to improve service.
-Reporting back to customers could take the form of fliers, radio announcement, notices shared with billing statements, and presentation at the school and community centers.
+Your customers will appreciate knowing that their voices have been heard.
+Let them know that you take their feedback seriously by keeping them updated on the actions that you are taking to address their dissatisfaction.
+Of course, it is always worthwhile to inform customers of upgrades to the system or efforts to improve service even when they are satisfied overall.